lucas-matt/blog/source/about/index.md

 layout: "page"
 ---

 I am a software developer based in the Cardiff area (UK).
-My day-to-day experience is that of the Java ecosystem, but I am a keen polyglot programmer with an interest in many technologies and programming languages - specifically anything with a functional leaning.
-In complement to my software development skills, I am also a crap amateur Data Scientist jealously watching the Machine Learning community and all the cool things that get done over there!
+My day job is set within the Java ecosystem, but I am a keen polyglot programmer with an interest in many technologies and programming languages - specifically anything with a functional leaning.
+In complement to my software development skills I also try my best as an amateur Data Scientist, pretending to understand the complex math and statistics required to be a good machine learning engineer.

 ---